Radiation are particles or waves emitted by a radioactive source.

 proton + anti-neutrino -> neutron + anti-electrons (positrons)

-• Neutron radiation: are categorized according to their speed/energy; it consists of free neutrons, emitted during spontaneous or induced nuclear fission.
+The beta decay is mediated by the weak force. - Neutron radiation: are categorized according to their speed/energy; it consists of free neutrons, emitted during spontaneous or induced nuclear fission.

 Neutron radiation is the only type of ionizing radiation that can make other objects radioactive, process called neutron activation, primary used to produce radioactive sources for medical, academic or industrial applications.